elastic/integrations/packages/cloud_defend/docs/README.md

 `alert` actions will send alerts to the `logs-cloud_defend.alerts-*` index via the Elastic Agent shipper service.

-`block` actions will _always_ create an alert, but will also prevent the system operation from proceeding.
+`block` actions will prevent the system operation from proceeding.
 This blocking action happens *prior* to the execution of the event.
+Currently it is required that the `alert` action be set if `block` is enabled.
+This restriction will be removed once the feature supports auditing of all responses.

 ## Requirements